 public place includes any thoroughfare, pedestrian mall or place which the public are allowed to use, whether or not the thoroughfare or place is on private property;

+section means a section of the Act;

 sign means any placard, notice, model, board, device or representation, including any hoarding, bunting or flag, used wholly or partly for the purposes of advertising or promoting any thing or for an announcement or direction;

+spectator event means an event held in the Riverpark or development control area, intended to attract spectators or participants or provide entertainment;

 structure means any building, shelter, equipment, fence, path, jetty, mooring or other thing that is fixed to land or to anything that is fixed to land;

+undertake, works, acts or activities, includes to cause the works, acts or activities to be undertaken;

 vehicle means any thing used or capable of being used to transport people or things by air, road or rail;

 vessel means any thing used or capable of being used to transport people or things by water.

+[Regulation 2 amended in Gazette 28 Aug 2012 p.
+4132-3.]

 Part 2 — Development and regulation of related works, acts and activities

 Division 1 — Development

-3. Aircraft activities included in the definition of “development”

-(1) In this regulation —

-aircraft means a machine that can derive support in the atmosphere from the reactions of the air but does not include a hovercraft.

-(2) The following acts or activities constitute development for the purposes of the definition of “development” in section 3 of the Act —

-(a) the landing or touching-down of an aircraft;

-(b) the take-off of an aircraft;

-(c) the standing, parking, docking or mooring of an aircraft;

-(d) the embarkation of passengers onto or disembarkation of passengers from an aircraft;

-(e) the loading of freight onto or the unloading of freight from an aircraft;

-(f) the refuelling, servicing or repair of an aircraft.

-(3) Subregulation (2) does not include an act or activity urgently required to avoid or mitigate danger to public safety or significant damage to property or the environment.
+[3.
+Deleted in Gazette 28 Aug 2012 p.
+4133.]

 4. Exclusions from the definition of “development”

-The following works, acts and activities do not constitute development for the purposes of the definition of “development” in section 3 of the Act —
+The following works, acts and activities do not constitute development for the purposes of the definition of that term in section 3(1) —

 (a) the exhibition of a sign, including a traffic control sign or device;